 The pressing need to hang an announcement board around her neck re-emerged into mind.
 Clawing its way to make it known amidst the ocean of pressing needs and wants.
 She didn’t brush it off like the last time.
 More like she gave it a thought, wondering what kind of sentence she would’ve wrote on the board.
-Probably something like suck it peeps, I’m done for the day, please return on working hours or be civilized, people, I’m not your favorite person to get her patience running off.
+Probably something like suck it peeps, I’m done for the day, please return at working hours or be civilized, people, I’m not your favorite person to get her patience running off.
 Whichever was fine, really.
 She never wanted the day her idea morphed into reality to come anyway.

 She still found it very intriguing, though.